arend-lang/site/src/tutorial/PartI/records.md

 For example, {%ard%}NatPair' { | fst => 0 }{%endard%} is the type of elements of the record {%ard%}NatPair'{%endard%}, whose
 first component is {%ard%}0{%endard%}.
 This type is, thus, equivalent to the type {%ard%}Nat{%endard%}.
-We call such types _anonimous extensions_.
+We call such types _anonymous extensions_.

 {%arend%}
 \func PartialEx : \Type => NatPair' { | fst => 0 }